vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

 Data types not included in the above list are automatically treated as categorical.
-You can examine the data types of the vDataColumns in a :py:func:`~verticapy.vDataFrame` using the :py:func:`~verticapy.vDataFrame.dtypes` method:
+You can examine the data types of the vDataColumns in a :py:mod:`~verticapy.vDataFrame` using the :py:func:`~verticapy.vDataFrame.dtypes` method:

 .. code-block:: python